Compensation Planning Tool

 - The B6 was developed at a time when U of T’s budget was a much more centrally-managed process (25 years ago) – divisions and departments now have greater responsibility for long-term planning.

-- Planning & Budget and EASI has chosen a tool that will meet the needs of a decentralized community of administrators with a diverse range of budgeting processes.
+- Planning & Budget and EASI are working to develop a tool that will meet the needs of a decentralized community of administrators with a diverse range of budgeting processes.
+As well, this tool will set the stage for future improvements.

 - By partnering with divisions in the upfront development, we expect to increase efficiency, reduce risk, and avoid duplication of resources.

-- Provides an improved, intuitive user experience, data analysis and validation
+- An improved, intuitive user experience, data analysis and validation that builds on the familiarity of the existing B6 tool.

-- Increases long-term planning accuracy with a five-year planning outlook and salary increase projections
+- Long-range compensation planning with a six-year planning outlook and salary increase projections.

-- Provides a holistic view of compensation, which expands beyond the current data on appointed staff to include non-appointed staff
+- A holistic view of compensation, which expands beyond the current data on appointed staff to include appointed hourly and non-appointed staff.

-- Simplifies compensation projections by automating salary increase assumptions (e.g. ATB, Merit, Grid etc.)
+- Simplified compensation projections by automating USW grid step salary increase provision calculations (e.g. ATB, PTR, Merit, Grid etc.).

-- Holistic view of appointed and non-appointed staff, hospital-based faculty, benefit costs and salary increase projections
+- A holistic view of appointed and non-appointed staff, hospital-based faculty, benefit costs and salary increase projections.

 Director, Enterprise Applications and Deputy CIO